Empowering Women Through Art: A Journey of Transformation

 The Historical Context of Women's Empowerment through Art

-Women have often been sidelined in the art world, yet many have used creativity as a form of expression and resilience.
+Women have often been sidelined in the art world.
+Yet, many have used creativity as a form of expression and resilience.
 For example, during the suffrage movement, women created impactful posters that demanded votes for women.
-This spirit of defiance persisted through the decades, with contemporary artists like Frida Kahlo and Kerry James Marshall spotlighting issues surrounding gender and identity through their work.
+This spirit of defiance persisted through the decades.
+Contemporary artists like Frida Kahlo and Kerry James Marshall spotlight issues surrounding gender and identity through their work.

 When women use art to tell their stories, they validate not only their own experiences but also those of others.
 In 2017, the Women’s March featured visual art that united millions in expressing their struggles and hopes.
 This movement exemplifies how art transcends individual narratives, creating a collective voice that resonates globally.